axe-api/axe-api/readme.md

 1.0.0
 ```

 After that, creating a new project is very easy.
-Just you can execute the following command;
+Just you can execute the following command:

 ```bash
 $ axe-magic new my-api
 ```

-This command will pull [axe-api-template](https://github.com/axe-api/axe-api-template) project to your current directory with a new name, **my-api**.
+This command will pull the [axe-api-template](https://github.com/axe-api/axe-api-template) project to your current directory with a new name, **my-api**.

-To install your project's depencies, you can execute the following commands in the root directory;
+To install your project's dependencies, you can execute the following commands in the root directory:

 ```bash
 $ cd my-api
 $ npm install
 ```

-To serve this application, you can execute the following command;
+To serve the application, you can execute the following command:

 ```bash
 $ npm run start:dev
 ```

-After that, your first **Axe API** application will be running in `localhost:3000`.
+After that, your first **Axe API** application will be running on `localhost:3000`.

-You will see the following API response if you visit [localhost:3000](http://localhost:3000).
+You will see the following API response if you visit [localhost:3000](http://localhost:3000):

 ```json
 {